 You'd also be wearing light armor with a hood constantly up to hide your face.
 You are a thief, after all.
-You literally rob people.
+You rob people.
 Hiding your identity should be pretty damn important.
 For this reason, you only take your hood and scarf off when at home or when a quest demands it.

 Faction: The Thieves Guild

 If you want to get the most out of thieving -- and if you want to be rich -- it makes sense to join the Thieves Guild.
 I find the Guild Master armor and the Nightingale Armor (which I like to mismatch) to be worth it.